Volkswagen ID.3 hatchback - MPG, running costs & CO2

 A range of battery sizes caters to different customers

-The Volkswagen ID.3 is available with three different battery sizes, though at the moment the motor that actually drives the wheels is the same.
-The smallest 45kWh isn’t out yet, but you can currently buy the ‘Pro Performance’ 58kWh and ‘Pro S’ 77kWh models.
+The Volkswagen ID.3 is available with three different battery sizes and three different motors.
+The smallest 45kWh battery is now on sale, or you can upgrade to the 58kWh (fitted on ‘Pro’ and ‘Pro Performance’) and 77kWh ‘Pro S’ models.
 Range increases with the size of the batteries.

 VW ID.3 range and charging time

 The 45kWh model has an all-electric driving range of 205 miles, the 58kWh model will do around 260 miles and the range-topping 77kWh model can travel up to 341 miles on a single charge.

 While more range is clearly better, even the smallest 45kWh ID.3 surpasses the Hyundai Ioniq Electric and standard Nissan Leaf, so shouldn't be sniffed at.
 If you plan on charging your ID.3 fairly regularly at home and don't often take long trips around the country, it’s likely to be adequate.
 The cheapest Tesla Model 3 offers 254 miles of range.

 When you do head further afield, the ID.3 accepts 100kW fast-charging, so the battery can be topped up from 5 to 80% in the time it takes to eat a snack and drink a coffee.
 In the 58kWh model it takes 35 minutes and in the 77kWh model it’s 38 minutes.